Jack Baker and Michael McConnell: Same-sex marriage activism

-FREE activism
+FREE activists

 In 1969, weeks before the Stonewall riots in New York City, Koreen Phelps recruited local friends to join her outreach program sponsored by Minnesota Free University.
 Robert Halfhill, a graduate student who attended her lecture, wanted more than "just a social organization".
 He left, determined to organize a team of gay activists on the Minneapolis campus of the University of Minnesota.

 Jack Baker, then a law student and "benevolent dictator", was elected to serve as president.
 Moving aggressively and openly, FREE played a significant role in making Minneapolis a prominent center for the LGBTQ+ community with members soon endorsing McConnell's dream of same-sex marriage and assisting activists "to gain visibility and legitimacy" at the University of Kansas, Lawrence.

-When a faculty committee qualified the members to receive all privileges enjoyed by student groups, it became "the first student gay organization to gain recognition in the upper mid-west."
+When a faculty committee qualified the members of FREE to receive all privileges enjoyed by other student groups, it became "the first student gay organization to gain recognition in the upper mid-west."
 Its "leaders [believed] it to be the first such organization on a Big Ten campus", and the second such organization in the United States, following the Student Homophile League recognized by Columbia University in 1967.

 One member asked five major companies with local offices to explain their attitudes toward gay men and women.
 Three responded quickly, insisting that they did not discriminate against gay people in their hiring policies.
-Honeywell objected to hiring "a known homosexual."
+Honeywell objected to hiring "a known homosexual".
 Later in the decade, when faced with a denial of access to students, Honeywell reversed its hiring policy.

+Photos by Jim Chalgren (June 1973) led to an expanding collection of "Gay Pride" events beyond Minneapolis.

 In 1971, Baker campaigned to become president of the Minnesota Student Association at the University of Minnesota.
 Once elected, he hired Gail Karwoski as his communications director and, one year later, won re-election.
 The regents consented to his campaign promise and invited one student to sit with each committee as a non-voting member.
 That practice proved to be popular and became policy.
+That same year, Baker became chair of the Target City Coalition, parent corporation for The Gay Pride Committee, which sponsored the Festival of Pride each June.
+These celebrations were some of the earliest queer pride events in the United States.